 Sig figs provide no guidance as to the appropriate decimal representation for repeating decimals such as 80 ÷ 81, or irrational numbers such as √2 or π.

-Crank Three Times™
+Crank Three Times

 Here’s a simple yet powerful way of estimating the uncertainty of a result, given the uncertainty of the thing(s) it depends on.